 - Area available for food or water: 4 in.

 - Area available for food or water: 1 in.

 - Designed for use by a cat or a toy dog

 Buy the PawNosh Cubby Mini Glass Bowls

 You can buy the Mini bowls on PawNosh’s website for $45/each and save 10% when you use promo code, FLOPPY10.

-You can buy the regular size Cubby PawNosh bowls from their website or from The Cat Connection or from Amazon.
+You can buy the regular size Cubby PawNosh bowls from their website or from Amazon.
 If you buy them from PawNosh, you can use PawNosh Coupon Code: FLOPPY10 to receive 10% discount on all purchases.

 PawNosh Cubby Mini Glass Bowl Unboxing